Planning Your Studies (HOPS)

 - when can they be studied in the open university.

 Curricula for degrees that can be completed at the University of Tampere.

 Study coordinators/planners are always happy to assist you in planning your studies with the goal of completing a degree.
 They can also provide information on applying to become a degree student at the University of Tampere – for example, does the degree programme you are aiming for provide the opportunity to apply to become a degree student based on open university studies.
 Information on university applications is published annually at the beginning of December.

 Degrees cannot be completed in the open university.

-Exchange and visiting students receive a Letter of Acceptance from one faculty for one degree programme.
+Exchange students receive a Letter of Acceptance from one faculty for one degree programme (city centre and Kauppi campuses).
 Despite this, you can take some courses in other faculties to form a larger multi-disciplinary entity according to your own needs and interests, as long as you meet the requirements of a course unit (e.g. previous or equivalent courses taken, knowledge of the language of instruction) and there are still places left.

-For some course units the attendance of exchange and visiting students is restricted.
+For some course units the attendance of exchange students is restricted.
 For up-to-date information on course units offered in foreign languages during the academic year, please see the teaching schedules.